r4victor/tenthousandmeters/content/blog/python_bts_12.md

 TypeError: can't send non-None value to a just-started generator
 ```

 On subsequent runs, `send()` pushes the argument onto the stack.
 The argument is then assigned to a variable by `STORE_FAST` (or similar instruction) or just popped by `POP_TOP` if `yield` does not receive a value.
-If you cound't remember before whether generators first yield or recieve, you should remember now: first `YIELD_VALUE`, then `STORE_FAST`.
+If you couldn't remember before whether generators first yield or receive, you should remember now: first `YIELD_VALUE`, then `STORE_FAST`.

 The compiler emits `GET_YIELD_FROM_ITER`, `LOAD_CONST` and `YIELD_FROM` instructions when it encounters `yield from`: